atthecodeface/atcf_hardware_analyzer/README.md

   with clock gating provided to maintain low power when debugging is disabled.

+* The combined data can be *filtered*, which discards some data cycles when the data pattern does not match some filter, or if the data is unchanged (in some set of bits) from the last valid data.
+This allows a trigger to operate only when particular data changes on a bus, or for only (e.g.) particular states of a state machine, or particular DRAM addresses.

-* The combined data is analyzed by a *trigger* mechanism, which sits alongside a pipeline of the analyzer data and produces a *trigger action* to coincide with some data
+* The filtered data is analyzed by a *trigger* mechanism, which sits alongside a pipeline of the analyzer data and produces a *trigger action* to coincide with some data; the triggers may be simple mask-and-match, or they might be somewhat stateful, and take a few cycles to operate (which can require the data in to be throttled to a maximum rate).

 * The *trigger action* and data are fed to a *trace* module; this terminates the data in some fashion - perhaps by storing one or more